 Since her appointment, Commissioner Magee has been tapped to work with several significant organizations, including the BP Alabama Task Force, the Alabama Coastal Development Commission (ACDC), the Alabama Small Business Commission Advisory Committee, the Affordable Homeowners Insurance Commission (AHIC), the Forest Recovery Task Force, the Geographic Information System (GIS) Executive Board, the Mandatory Liability Advisory Council, the Attorney General's Special Prosecutions Alliance, the Integrated State Law Enforcement Task Force, and most recently, the Alabama Center for Insurance Information and Research.

-In 2012, she was elected to serve on the Federation of Tax Administrators' (FTA) Board of Trustees.
+A member of the Federation of Tax Administrators' (FTA) Board of Trustees since 2012, she was named secretary of the board in January 2015.
 The FTA, organized in 1937, serves the principal tax collection agencies of the 50 states, the District of Columbia, and the city of New York.
-Its work is directed and governed by an 18-member board of trustees, composed of tax administrators representing all regions of the country.
-Mrs. Magee's two-year term will run through June 2014.
+Its work is directed and goverened by the 18-member board of trustees, composed of tax administrators representing all regions of the country.
+Mrs. Magee's current term runs through June 2016.

 In July 2013, she was elected chair of the Multistate Tax Commission (MTC), marking the first time Alabama has held this top leadership role and distinction in the MTC.
 Prior to her appointment as chair, she served as vice-chair and treasurer of the MTC.
 The Multistate Tax Commission is an intergovernmental state tax organization that works on behalf of states aiding in the administration of tax laws that apply to multistate and multinational enterprises.